Anofff/HNG-PublicAPI/README.md

 ### **4. Access the API**
 - Base URL: `http://127.0.0.1:8000/`
 - Swagger UI: `http://127.0.0.1:8000/docs`

-## Access the API

-You can access this API remotely at: [HNG-PublicAPI](https://hng-publicapi.onrender.com)
+- You can access this API remotely at: [HNG-PublicAPI](https://hng-publicapi.onrender.com)

 ## Documentation